DeveloperNoShinigami/Eidolon-Unchained/AI_DEITY_FIXES.md

      - Notable items in inventory (magical/valuable items)
      - Recent ritual/chant history

+2. **Missing Chant Tracking**: DatapackChantSpell was not recording chant activity for AI context.
+   - **Fixed**: Added `PlayerContextTracker.recordChant()` calls to DatapackChantSpell
+   - **Result**: AI now knows what chants the player has recently performed

-2. **API 400 Bad Request Error**: The API was failing due to missing or invalid API key.
+3. **API 400 Bad Request Error**: The API was failing due to missing or invalid API key.
    - **Fixed**: Added proper API key validation and better error messages
    - **Added**: Debug logging to show request details (with masked API key)
    - **Added**: Clear error messages to players when API key is missing

-3. **Token Limit Issues**: AI responses were potentially exceeding token limits.
+4. **Token Limit Issues**: AI responses were potentially exceeding token limits.
    - **Fixed**: Reduced `max_output_tokens` from 700-800 to 400 in all AI configurations
    - **Fixed**: API client now caps tokens at 300 to prevent overflow
    - **Fixed**: Reduced response word limits in prompts (100 words → 80 words)